Aurangzeb: Foreign relations

 The Birthday of the Grand Mogul Aurangzeb, made 1701–1708 by Johann Melchior Dinglinger.

 Aurangzeb sent diplomatic missions to Mecca in 1659 and 1662, with money and gifts for the Sharif.
 He also sent alms in 1666 and 1672 to be distributed in Mecca and Medina.
 Historian Naimur Rahman Farooqi writes that, "By 1694, Aurangzeb's ardour for the Sharifs of Mecca had begun to wane; their greed and rapacity had thoroughly disillusioned the Emperor ...
 Aurangzeb expressed his disgust at the unethical behavior of the Sharif who appropriated all the money sent to the Hijaz for his own use, thus depriving the needy and the poor."
 According to English traveller named John Fryar, Aurangzeb considered that despite his enormous power on land, it was cheaper to establish a reciprocal relation with the naval forces of the Portuguese empire, to secure the sea interest of ships in Mughal territory, so he did not built large naval forces.

 Relations with Aceh

-For decades, the Malabari Mappila Muslims which representing the Mughal empire are already patronized Aceh Sultanate.
+For decades, the Malabari Mappila Muslims which representing the Mughal empire are already patronised Aceh Sultanate.
 Aurangzeb, and his brother, Dara Shikoh, participated with Aceh trade and Aurangzeb himself also exchanging presents with the Sultan of Aceh in 1641.
 In that year, it is recorded the daughter of Iskandar Muda, Sultanah Safiatuddin, has presented Aurangzeb with eight elephants.

 When the VOC, or Dutch East India Company trying to disrupt the trade in Aceh to make their own Malaka trade lucrative, Aurangzeb threatened the Dutch with retaliation against any losses in Gujarat due to Dutch intervention.
-This effort were caused due to VOC realization that Muslim tradings were damaging to the VOC.
+This effort were caused due to VOC realisation that Muslim tradings were damaging to the VOC.
 The Firman issued by Aurangzeb caused the VOC to back down and allowed Indian sailors to pass into Aceh, Perak, and Kedah, without any restrictions.